Special Projects

 1915 Postcard of Madison’s Central High School

 The Dane County Historical Society sponsored the “I Remember Madison Central High” project to collect the history of Madison’s Central High School.
-In addition, DCHS scanned copies of the school’s newsletter, The Madison Mirror, and yearbook, the Tychoberahn.
-Links to both of these and more can be found on our Madison Central High School page.
+In addition, DCHS scanned copies of the school’s newsletter, The Madison Mirror, and the yearbook, the Tychoberahn.
+Links to these and more can be found on our Madison Central High School page.

 Leave a Reply